Long County License Hearing Guide

 Related Guides

-After a DUI arrest in Long, Georgia, your driver's license is immediately at risk.
+After a DUI arrest in Long County, Georgia, your driver's license is immediately at risk.
 This is because Georgia law allows for administrative suspension of your license separate from any criminal charges you may face.
 This means even if you are found not guilty in criminal court, your license could still be suspended administratively.
 This administrative action is handled by the Georgia Department of Driver Services (DDS) through the ALR process.

 The ALR process is completely independent of the criminal court case.
 The outcome of your criminal case will not automatically impact the outcome of your ALR hearing, and vice versa.
 This is why it's vital to understand both processes and take action to protect your driving privileges.